featbit/featbit/README.md

 - username: **test@featbit.com**
 - password: **123456**

-**Attention** : With the default configuration, UI is only accessible from the local machine on which you ran docker compose.
+**Attention** : With the default configuration, the FeatBit's portal is only accessible from the local machine on which you ran docker compose.
 To make it accessible publicly, check the [**Installation Doc**](https://featbit.gitbook.io/docs/installation#attention).

 You can then follow the [**Getting Started (Docs)**](https://featbit.gitbook.io/) to start your journey.